TimFins/Software-Project-Checker-Winter-2025/04_Test_BST_RBT_Checker/README.md

-# Testing the binary search tree checker
+# Testing the binary tree checkers
 By now, you have learned what an evaluation service is and how it is built using a basic example.
 In the next step, we will test an evaluation service in action by solving exercises related to binary search trees and red-black trees, which are evaluated by a checker.

 ## Testing the exercises